 But there is not yet much to see of the happy outcome here.
 Completely focused on the delusional, this image is broken down to a cruel moment; the father completely obsessed with the thought of his preservation of power.
-Since Goya also witnessed several political movements during his lifetime, including Napoleon's entry into Spain, but also the less-than-people-oriented policies of the Spanish monarchy, this painting is often associated with contemporary events.
+Since Goya also witnessed several political movements during his lifetime, including Napoleon's entry into Spain, but also the policies of the Spanish monarchy which were not people oriented, this painting is often associated with contemporary events.
 The elites also wanted to maintain their power at all costs - and even "ate" their own people to do so.
 In this way, they destroyed the basis that could guarantee the preservation of power in the first place.
 And so a downward spiral quickly developed.
 The rule thus becomes hollow and the rulers are no longer sovereign.
 Power gives way to pure despair.

-This work belongs to the famous "black paintings", the "pinturas negras", which hung in Goya's finca Quinta del Sordo, the "Villa of the Dove", and were not intended for the public.
+This work belongs to the famous "black paintings", the "pinturas negras", which hung in Goya's finca Quinta del Sordo, the "Villa of the Deaf", and were not intended for the public.
 This finca was a final retreat for the battered and ailing painter.
 He acquired the house in 1819 and at first painted the walls with more pleasant motifs.
 Later these were overpainted by the famous "pinturas negras".
 These are a total of 14 paintings that Goya painted with oil paints directly on the plaster of the walls.
 The creepy paintings were created in the last decades of the painter's life, when he was already struggling with severe depression and hearing loss.
 The name refers on the one hand to the heavy use of black pigments, and on the other hand to the dark pictorial motifs.
-Although Goya did not name the works, the pictorial theme is easily identifiable - especially through a model Rubens.
+Although Goya did not name the works, this pictorial theme is easily identifiable - especially through a model Rubens.

 Oil on canvas, 1819 - 1823, 146 x 83 cm, Museo del Prado, Madrid